-Macs have unique touchpads that are much more advanced than most competitors.
+Macs have unique touchpads that are much more advanced than those of most competitors.
 However, they occasionally experience issues that cause them to right-click continuously, even if you’re not touching the pad or the mouse.
 Fortunately, there are plenty of solutions to this common Mac issue.

 To stop your Mac from right-clicking, follow these steps: